Timeline of women's sports: 1970s

-1974 – Seven teams joined together to form the Women's Professional Football League.
+1974 – Seven teams joined to form the Women's Professional Football League.

 1974 – The Portland Mavericks hired Lanny Moss to manage the team.
 She was the first woman to serve as skipper for a professional men's baseball team.

 1974 – Girls were formally permitted to play in the Little League Baseball program as result of a lawsuit brought on behalf of Frances Pescatore and Jenny Fulle.

+1974 - Ann Meyers became the first woman signed to a four-year college athletic scholarship; it was for basketball at UCLA.

 1975 – Junko Tabei of Japan became the first woman to reach the summit of Mount Everest.

+1975 - Caroline Svendsen became the first woman to receive a boxing license in the United States when she was granted one in Nevada.

+1975 - The first nationally televised women's basketball game was played by Maryland and Immaculata.

+1975 - The first Kodak All-American team in women's basketball was named.

 1976 – Krystyna Choynowski-Liskiewicz, a native of Poland, sailed around the world by herself.
 When she finished on March 28 she was the first woman to do so.

 1976 – The Connecticut Falcons won the first Women's Professional Softball World Series Championship.

 1976 – Nadia Comăneci, at the time a 15-year-old Romanian gymnast, won three Olympic gold medals at the 1976 Summer Olympics in Montreal, Canada, and was the first gymnast to be awarded a perfect score of 10 in an Olympic gymnastic event.

+1976 - At the 1976 Summer Olympics, a woman won an Olympic medal in shooting for the first time: Margaret Murdock received silver in the three positions event while competing against men.

-1976 – Women's rowing was added to the Olympic Games programme at a distance of 1000 metres.
+1976 – Women's rowing was added to the Olympic Games program at a distance of 1000 metres.

+1976 - Women's handball was added at the 1976 Summer Olympics.

+1976 - Women's basketball was added to the Olympics.

+1976 - Pat Pineda became the first female boxer to be licensed in California.

 1977 – The American Janet Guthrie was the first woman to compete in the Indianapolis 500 and the Daytona 500, and the first woman to lead a NASCAR Winston Cup Series event.

 1977 – The American Shirley Muldowney was the first woman to win a (in the first of three) NHRA Winston Drag Racing Series, in the Top Fuel category.

+1977 - Parade Magazine named its first high school All-American team for girls' basketball.
+The first team includes future Women's Basketball Hall of Fame members Denise Curry, Cindy Noble and Lynette Woodard.

+1977 - The first Broderick Cup was awarded to "the best athlete in each sport".
+The first recipient was Lusia Harris.

+1977 - Women were not allowed to be members of the Professional Golfers' Association of America (PGA) until 1977.